Frequently Asked Questions

 +

-Yes — a confirmed onward ticket to a third country (not your country of origin) is a core requirement for 240-hour TWOV.
+Yes — a confirmed onward ticket to a third country or region (not the same place you departed from) is a core requirement for 240-hour TWOV.
 A round trip back to the same country you came from does not qualify.
-Keep printed or digital copies ready at check-in and at immigration, as border officers and airline check-in staff commonly request this document.
-Book fully confirmed tickets, not open-jaw or hold-only reservations, to avoid boarding denial.
+In practice, immigration and airline staff want clear proof that you are transiting onward after China.
+The easiest case is when your inbound and onward flights appear on the same itinerary or booking record, but the key point is that the onward leg must be confirmed and easy to verify.
+Keep printed or digital copies ready at check-in and at immigration, and avoid unpaid holds or vague reservation screenshots.

 Which countries qualify for the 240-hour transit visa-free policy?